SAP-samples/low-code-applications/exercises/rap/exercises/ex4/README.md

    use action createPurchaseRequisition;
    </pre>

+6. Save and activate the change.
-6. The action will become visible in the Fiori elements application by the following lines in your meta data extension file that we added already in exercise 3:
+7. The action will become visible in the Fiori elements application by the following lines in your meta data extension file that we added already in exercise 3:

 <pre lang="ABAP">
   @UI.lineItem:       [{ position: 84, label: 'Purchase requisition nbr.', importance: #HIGH },